 Each partner conducted research into their countries, to map existing psychosocial supports for responders working with migrants, highlight gaps, and identify good practice.
 You can download the report from Ireland below.

-Building on the research, this comprehensive manual contains reflections and practices that can help anyone engaged in solidarity-based responses to migration.
+Building on the research, this Psychosocial Resistance Training Manual comprehensive manual contains reflections and practices that can help anyone engaged in solidarity-based responses to migration.
 It addresses topics including acknowledging and responding to the trauma of bearing witness; skills in down-regulating stress and high activation; and developing intercultural awareness in service of relationships of solidarity.
-Coming soon!

-This resource assists readers to better understand trauma and resilience, and the mind, body and nervous system impacts of sustained stress.
+A Psychosocial Learning Resource for Refugee and Migrant Solidarity Responders assists readers in better understanding of trauma and resilience, and the mind, body and nervous system impacts of sustained stress.
 It sets out easy-to-follow, practical exercises to support self- and peer-to-peer regulation.
-The resource encourages responders in understanding that the more we are balanced, regulated and rooted within ourselves, the more sustainable the work – and witness – becomes.
-Coming soon!
+It encourages responders in understanding that the more we are balanced, regulated and rooted within ourselves, the more sustainable the work – and witness – becomes.

-In recognition of International Volunteer Day 2021, we invite you to a discussion with a panel of Search and Rescue personnel and medics, psycho-social workers and camp volunteers.
-We will also launch two new resources: a ‘Training of Trainers’ manual and a psycho-educational Learning Resource, aimed at supporting and sustaining those involved in solidarity-based responses to migration.
-We hope to see you there!
+In recognition of International Volunteer Day 2021, we organised a discussion with an international panel of Search and Rescue personnel and medics, psycho-social workers and camp volunteers.